mbuesch/awlsim/DEVELOPMENT.md

 * `#+cdef` : Add a `cdef` to this line.
 For functions or methods that means to change `def` into `cdef` in the function signature.
 For classes that means to change `class` to `cdef class`.
 * `#+cpdef` : Same as `#+cdef`, but add `cpdef` instead.
 * `#+cdef-foobar-bizz` : Same as `#+cdef`, but also add the additional words `foobar bizz` after `cdef`.
 Arbitrary words may be specified and the number of words is not limited.
 The dash `-` will be transformed into a space character.
+* `#+likely` : Mark an `if` condition as being likely to evaluate to True.
+This annotation can only be used in lines with an `if` statement.
+It helps the C compiler to generate better machine code.
+* `#+unlikely` : Mark an `if` condition as being unlikely to evaluate to True.
+This annotation can only be used in lines with an `if` statement.
+It helps the C compiler to generate better machine code.

 To disable code coverage tracing an additional special comment is provided: